1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 - [X] D. Save changes made in RStudio to the local repository on your computer.

 Note: A “commit” is like saving a file that you’re working on.
 Be sure to write a brief description about what you changed in that file.

+10. Did you create a GitHub account?
+Enter your GitHub username below.

 ## Unix